Česká verze

 EXAMINATION to be recognized as a CERTIFIED DNS PRACTITIONER

-Upon successful completion and passing of the course D and tests, a Certificate of DNS PRACTIONER from Prague School of Rehabilitation will be awarded.
+Upon successful completion of Course D and both exams, participants will receive a Certificate of DNS Practitioner from the Prague School of Rehabilitation.

-You will be recognized as a CERTIFIED PRACTITIONER in the Dynamic Neuromuscular Stabilization approach.
+They will be officially recognized as Certified Practitioners in the Dynamic Neuromuscular Stabilization (DNS) approach.

 Advantages of being a Certified DNS Practitioner